 During the entire mission, aircraft shall remain in controlled flight and within the no-fly-zone boundary.

-A specific no-fly-zone boundary definition will be provided to teams prior to conducting the flight mission.
+4.8.1.
+A specific no-fly-zone boundary description will be provided to teams prior to conducting the flight mission.

+4.8.1.1.
 Any vehicle appearing uncontrolled or moving beyond the no-fly-zone boundary during autonomous flight will be subject to immediate manual override.
 Failure of manual override will result in flight termination.

+4.8.1.2.
 Maximum flight altitude will be 200 ft.
 AGL unless otherwise specified.
-4.5.5.2.
-Takeoff

-Takeoff shall take place within the designated takeoff/ landing area, shown on the competition map.
+4.8.2.
+Takeoff shall take place within the designated takeoff/ landing area deliniated prior to conducting the flight mission.

-4.5.5.2.1.
+4.8.2.1.
 Takeoff under manual control with transition to autonomous flight will be permitted but does not count as an autonomous takeoff.

-4.5.5.2.2.
+4.8.2.2.
 The first takeoff will be scored, regardless if it is manual or autonomous.
 Only autonomous takeoff attempts on the first takeoff will earn points.

-4.5.5.3.
-Landing
+4.8.3.
 Landing shall take place within the designated takeoff/landing area shown on the competition map.

-4.5.5.3.1.
+4.8.3.1.
 Landing under manual control is permitted.

-4.5.5.3.2.
+4.8.3.2.
 Only a successful autonomous landing attempt on the first landing will be scored.